 1$Day Limited (ACN 145 066 235/ABN 77 145 066 235), a company limited by guarantee, is trustee of the 1$Day Trust (ABN 49 355 617 510), a public ancillary fund endorsed as a Deductible Gift Recipient (DGR) Item 2.

-1$day is a fundraising event launched in Australia in 2011.
-Through our simple collection mechanisms 100% of your donation comes to 1$Day Limited.
+One Dollar Day is a fundraising event launched in Australia in 2011.

 1$Day Limited is trustee of the 1$Day Trust a public ancillary fund endorsed as a deductible gift recipient covered by item 2.
 Our monies are distributed to charitable entities which have been accorded DGR 1 status by the Australian Tax Commissioner.

 Our values are the foundation on which we make our decisions and they govern our behaviours.
-Growing and realising a vision such as 1$day can have its challenges, and we passionately use our values to influence and inform our decisions.
+Growing and realising a vision such as One Dollar Day can have its challenges, and we passionately use our values to influence and inform our decisions.

 - Simplicity – we value simplicity because it facilitates agility and impact.